 On December 29, 2017 the Bank issued undated non-cumulative subordinated capital instruments with a face value of USD1 billion (equivalent to HKD7.81 billion) net of related issuance costs.
 The additional tier 1 capital instruments are undated and bear a 4.70% coupon until the first call date on December 29, 2022.
-The coupon will be reset every five years if the additional tier 1 capital instruments are not redeemed to a fixed rate equivalent to the then-prevailing fiveyear US Treasury rate plus a fixed initial spread.
+The coupon will be reset every five years if the additional tier 1 capital instruments are not redeemed to a fixed rate equivalent to the then-prevailing five-year US Treasury rate plus a fixed initial spread.
+The instruments were redeemed in 2022.